dchuquilla/thankx_rewards/README.md

 - Redeem rewards using their points.
 - See a history of their reward redemptions.

+The app consists of a backend API and a frontend interface.
+The backend API is implemented using Ruby on Rails and the frontend interface is implemented using React.
 ### Core Requirements

 #### Backend API